Distributed Triangle and Simplex Enumeration in Hypergraphs: Simplex and Triangle Enumeration in the CLIQUE Model

-In this section, we consider the \dft{triangle enumeration} problem in the CLIQUE model.
+In this section, we consider the general \dft{simplex enumeration} and more restricted \dft{triangle enumeration} problems in the CLIQUE model.
 In this task, each vertex $v$ should output a set of triangles (cycles of length 3), $S_v$, such that the $S_v$ are pair-wise disjoint and $S = \bigcup_{v \in V} S_v$ contains all triangles in $H$.